team-simplay/SimPlay/docs/source/in_depth.rst

 The :class:`~simplay.components.VisualResource` class inherits from the ``Resource`` class from the ``simpy`` package.
-The API is the same, except that the ``request`` and ``release`` methods are overridden to reflect for changes in the utilization and capacity of the resource.
+The API is the same, except that the ``request`` and ``release`` methods are overridden to reflect for changes in the utilization and capacity of the resource, and will automatically create the corresponding events.
-Within these methods, the ``ResourceVisualUtil`` class is used to update the utilization and capacity of the resource, using the ``set_utilization`` and ``set_capacity`` methods.
 Spezialized classes like ``PreemptiveResource`` and ``PriorityResource`` are also supported, and are inherited by the :class:`~simplay.components.VisualPreemptiveResource` and :class:`~simplay.components.VisualPriorityResource` respectively.

-The code example above creates a custom class for the resource, and by doing so declares the visibility and position of the resource.
+The code example above creates a custom class for the resource, and by doing so declares the visibility and position of the resource in the constructor.
-Alternatively, use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the resource.
+Alternatively, you can create the resource without a custom class.

 .. code-block:: python